 One of the most popular activities of Transition Hythe has been to arrange clean-ups around the town and neighbouring areas.
-This has included the beach, woodland and roadsides and included our high profile Hythe Spring Clean in March 2012, with this now intended to be an annual event.
+This has included the beach, woodland and roadsides and included our high profile Hythe Spring Clean in March 2012, with this now an annual event.

 The sessions caused a lot of debate and it is clear the extent to which what seems to be an ever worsening litter problem is a source of frustration and anger for so many residents.
 Clearly, one issue is the source of the rubbish in the first place – too much packaging, use of plastic bags etc. There is also the unsociable behaviour which causes the rubbish to be deposited, including a minority of anglers on the beach and lorry drivers in our lay-bys.